timmyRS/SuprFiles/README.md

 	file.write("This file has been created using SuprFiles <https://github.com/timmyrs/SuprFiles>.");

 ## Used Libraries

-SuprFiles merely is a combination of things which already exist:

 - [Apache Commons IO](https://commons.apache.org/proper/commons-io/) ([License](http://www.apache.org/licenses/)) made working with the objects a lot easier,
 - [jCIFS](https://jcifs.samba.org/) ([License](http://www.gnu.org/licenses/lgpl-2.1.txt)) made working with SMB/CIFS possible in the first place, and